oracle-livelabs/oci/oci-stack-monitoring-fundamentals/alarms/alarms.md

 	The alarm severity should match the criticality and state of the resource.
 This alarm will notify if the concurrent manager is down, select the severity of **Critical** from the drop-down.
 The alarm body should contain details of the alarm or possibly a link to your source controlled alarm documentation and resolution.
 An example alarm body message is: EBS Concurrent Manager is DOWN.
 See https://an-example-company/on-call/ebs-alarm-resolution.md for helpful information and steps on restarting the Concurrent Manager.

-	If you had additional trigger rules, or thresholds, you would select **Addiditional trigger rule**.
+	If you had additional trigger rules, or thresholds, you would select **Additional trigger rule**.

 	![OCI Monitoring Service Create Alarm page, highlighting creation of a trigger rule and additional trigger rule button](images/3-5-alarms.png " ")